 Raising children in Connecticut comes with its advantages, and we've listed 120 of them.
-120 Things To Do with your kids in CT before they Grow Up has been broken down by season.
+120 Things To Do with Your Kids in CT before They Grow Up has been broken down by season.
 Even if you just do one thing a month, you have ten years of material to work with!
 We hope this list inspires you to experience all that CT has to offer you and your family.
-If this isn't enough then check out one of our guides: museums, indoor play, daytrips, and more, on our homepage.
+And don't forget to check out our guides: museums, indoor play, daytrips, and more on our homepage.
 Enjoy, and have fun creating wonderful memories for you and your children.

 1. Visit Mystic Aquarium; it's fun anytime of the year.
 The sea lion show is particularly entertaining.
 While in the area make sure to hit up the fun shops in Olde Mistick Village.

 2. Experience a replicated Algonkian Village at the Institute of American Indian Studies.

 3. Meet friendly costumed animal characters along the Enchanted Forest candlelit trail during this non-scary event at the Audubon Society in Sharon.

 4. Relax, and take a step back in time in a restored vintage 1920s train coach while taking a scenic 20-mile round trip ride on the Naugatuck Railroad from Thomaston Railroad Museum of New England.

 5. Go see a show at the art deco Warner Theater in Torrington built in 1931.

 6. Explore New England’s woodland environment at Roaring Brook Nature Center.